rkapl123/RAddin/docs/README.md

 ## run via shell

-the input arguments (arg, see below) are written to files, the scripts defined inside Excel are written and called using the executable located in ExePath/rexec (see settings), the defined results/diagrams that were written to file are read and placed in Excel.
+The input arguments (arg, see below) are written to files, the scripts defined inside Excel are written and called using the executable located in ExePath/rexec (see settings), the defined results/diagrams that were written to file are read and placed in Excel.

 ## run via RdotNet

-the input arguments are passed to a new RdotNet instance, the scripts defined inside Excel or stored on disk are read and called using R Dlls (located in rHome/rPath<bitness>, see settings), the defined results that were created in the R instance are passed to and placed in Excel (diagrams are passed via file by now!).
-This feature is still rather experimental, not everything will work as expected in a production environment.
+The input arguments are passed to a new RdotNet instance, the scripts defined inside Excel or stored on disk are read and called using R Dlls (located in rHome/rPath<bitness>, see settings), the defined results that were created in the R instance are passed to and placed in Excel (diagrams are passed via file by now!).
+The RdotNet feature is still experimental, not everything will work as expected in a production environment, RdotNet also doesn't work with R versions above 4.0.0.

 ![Image of screenshot1](https://raw.githubusercontent.com/rkapl123/RAddin/master/docs/screenshot1.png)